housseindjirdeh/hdjirdeh.github.io/_posts/2016-09-16-angular2-hacker-news.markdown

 ==================
 Before we start fetching real data, let's briefly go over the concept of RxJS and observables.

-Angular's [HTTP client](https://angular.io/docs/ts/latest/guide/server-communication.html) allows you to communicate with a server, and you need it to pretty much fetch data from anywhere.
+Angular's [HTTP client](https://angular.io/docs/ts/latest/guide/server-communication.html) allows you to communicate with a server, and you need it to fetch data from anywhere.
 To fetch data from a server, the first thing you would most likely do is pass the resource URL through an `http.get` call.
 But what gets returned exactly?

 In Angular 2, we use the [RxJS](https://github.com/Reactive-Extensions/RxJS) library to return an `Observable` of data, or an *asynchronous stream of data*.
 You may already be familiar with the concept of Promises and how you can use them to retrieve data asynchronously.
 Observables obtain data just like promises do, but they allow us to subscribe to the stream of data and respond to specific data changes that it emits.